 Everybody owns at least a few t-shirts.
 They’re comfortable and affordable, and are a great way to express your personality.
 They’re also a cheap and fantastic way for businesses to advertise their products.
 Imagine millions of people walking around bearing your company logo.

 Your role as a t-shirt designer is to let your creativity fill the t-shirt with either your personal artwork or that of your clients.
+You can take a look at experts like Jasper Holland Co, who have the experience in the field when it comes to creating unique designs for men.
 A cleverly positioned logo, an interesting motif, a tagline that makes you read twice – these are some of the things that make a great t-shirt.

 To start, you will need a basic flair for design.
 Equipment can be kept to a minimum for small or single orders, but as your business grows, you will find yourself competing in the big league.
 T-shirts are a BIG and highly competitive business.
 What sets you apart from the rest will be your talent for transforming the canvas of the t-shirt into a work of art.
 You can even create your own line of t-shirts, effectively making you a fashion-designer!